Advice Independent Living, Assisted Living

 Step 6: Finalize a List of Preferences

-After the virtual tours, make a list of preferences, priorities, and perks.
+After the virtual tours, make a list of preferences, priorities and perks.
 Review your notes from the tour: What stood out?
 What concerned you?
 What impressed you?
 Compare notes with anyone who joined you.

-Find out what your loved one’s priorities are too: he or she may find the location to be more important than how the community looks or be more concerned about meal plan options than the number of activities on the calendar.
+Find out what your loved one’s priorities are, too: He or she may find the location to be more important than how the community looks or be more concerned about meal plan options than the number of activities on the calendar.

 Independent Living, Assisted Living